jianxiaoguo/website/content/en/docs/contribution-guidelines/development-environment.md

 We try to make it simple to hack on Drycc components.
 However, there are necessarily several moving pieces and some setup required.
 We welcome any suggestions for automating or simplifying this process.

-!!! note
+{{% alert title="Note" color="info" %}}
 The Drycc team is actively engaged in containerizing Go and Python based development environments tailored specifically for Drycc development in order to minimize the setup required.
 This work is ongoing.
 Refer to the [drycc/router][router] project for a working example of a fully containerized development environment.
+{{% /alert %}}

 If you're just getting into the Drycc codebase, look for GitHub issues with the label [easy-fix][].
 These are more straightforward or low-risk issues and are a great way to become more familiar with Drycc.